kristinemlarson/gnssrefl/docs/use_cases/warning.md

 # Warning

 We have updated our arc selection algoirthm.
-Most of hte uses cases were computed with our old algorithm.
+Most of the uses cases were computed with our old algorithm.
 We have edited the prose in most use cases, but have not remade the figures.

 [Earthscope](https://www.earthscope.org) (previously UNAVCO) now requires that you have a formal account